proloyd/DstRF/README.md

  ![Demo](https://user-images.githubusercontent.com/28169943/49410670-bf51c500-f733-11e8-9894-43880aa8d49e.gif)

+ Isn't that cool?
+Do expect to something like that with any other source localization method?
 If you realize you could use this method on your data, please feel free to use the codes.
 You can reach me at proloy@umd.edu if you have any issues with the codes.
-And don't forget to go over the papers/ posters before applying \
- the algorithm.
-Note than, this is a dev version, I will be adding more functionality over time, so feel free to ask me to add any other functionality.
+And don't forget to go over the papers/ posters before applying  the algorithm.
+Note that, this is a dev version, I will be adding more functionality over time, so feel free to ask me to add any other functionality.

  Citation